mose/anyquestion/README.md

 ## Todo

-- debug react/kemal for it to refresh always, for now sometimes it doesn't refresh after new question
+- <s>debug react/kemal for it to refresh always, for now sometimes it doesn't refresh after new question</s>
 - add a config file/env vars system
 - make a debian package (and redhat maybe, see https://github.com/waghanza/plunder)
 - add an admin account for editing things and cleaning up (oauth2 to github probably)